 17.1 Third-Party Claim.
-If a third party makes a claim against State that the Work Products furnished under this Contract infringe upon or violate any patent or copyright, State shall promptly notify Contractor.
-Contractor shall defend such claim in State's name or its own name, as appropriate, but at Contractor's expense and shall indemnify State against all costs, damages, attorney fees, and all other costs and expenses of litigation that accrue as a result of such claim, except to the extent that such infringement or unauthorized use arises from (i) modification of the Work Product other than by Contractor or its subcontractors, or use thereof in a manner not contemplated by the applicable SOW, (ii) the failure of State to use any corrections or modifications made available and provided by Contractor, (iii) information, materials, instructions, specifications, requirements or designs provided by or on behalf of State, or (iv) the use of the Work Product in combination with any platform, product, network or data not provided by Contractor.
+If a third party makes a claim against State that the products furnished under this Contract infringe upon or violate any patent or copyright, State shall promptly notify Contractor.
+Contractor shall defend such claim in State's name or its own name, as appropriate, but at Contractor's expense.
+Contractor shall indemnify State against all costs, damages, attorney fees, and all other costs and expenses of litigation that accrue as a result of such claim.
 If State reasonably concludes that its interests are not being properly protected, or if principles of governmental or public law are involved, it may enter any action.

 17.2 Product Subject of Claim.
 If any product furnished is likely to or does become the subject of a claim of infringement of a patent or copyright, then Contractor may, at its option, procure for State the right to continue using the alleged infringing product, or modify the product so that it becomes non-infringing.
-If none of the above options can be accomplished, or if the use of such product by State shall be prevented by injunction, Based on the claim for infringement, either party may require State to cease use of such Work Product and Contractor shall refund the professional fees paid to Contractor with respect to the Services giving rise to such Work Product..
+If none of the above options can be accomplished, or if the use of such product by State shall be prevented by injunction, State will determine whether the Contract has been breached.